Why Can't My Child Stop Gaming?

 Is My Child Addicted to Video Games?

 Gaming becomes addiction when it stops being enjoyable and starts being compulsive — when they play to escape negative feelings rather than for fun.
 The difference matters because the approach is completely different.
-After living through gaming addiction myself, I can assess where your child actually is on the spectrum.
+Having been through problematic gaming myself — and not realising it until I checked the criteria — I can assess where your child actually is on the spectrum.

 There's a crucial distinction between enthusiasm and addiction.
 A child who loves Minecraft and plays for hours on the weekend is different from a child who can't stop even when they're not enjoying it anymore.

 The key indicator is escape.
-When I was addicted, I wasn't playing for fun — I was playing to avoid thinking about everything else.
+When I was deep in it, I wasn't playing for fun — I was playing to avoid thinking about everything else.
 The game became a place to hide, not a place to enjoy.

 Overreacting can damage your relationship with your child.
 Underreacting can miss the window for intervention.
 I help you understand exactly where your child is so you can respond appropriately.